History of Berliner FC Dynamo (1978–1989)

 BFC Dynamo was drawn against Aberdeen F.C. under Alex Ferguson in the first round of the 1984-85 European Cup.
 The team advanced, after a dramatic penalty shoot-out at the Friedrich-Ludwig-Jahn-Sportpark in the return leg.
 BFC Dynamo continued to dominate the league.
 The team scored a whopping 90 goals in the 1984-85 DDR-Oberliga.
 No other team would ever score more goals during a season in the DDR-Oberliga.
 BFC Dynamo faced rival SG Dynamo Dresden in the final of the 1984–85 FDGB-Pokal.
 The team lost the match 2–3.
 For the second consecutive season, SG Dynamo Dresden had stopped BFC Dynamo from winning the Double.
 The match between 1.
 FC Lokomotive Leipzig and BFC Dynamo on the 18th matchday of the 1985-86 DDR-Oberliga become historic due to a controversial penalty for BFC Dynamo in extra time.
 The match ended 1-1.
 BFC Dynamo captured its eighth consecutive league title on the final matchday of the 1985-86 DDR-Oberliga.
 The team finished just two points ahead of second-placed 1.
 FC Lokomotive Leipzig.

 BFC Dynamo had the best material conditions in the league and was the best team by far.
 But controversial refereeing decisions in favor of BFC Dynamo gave rise to speculation that the team's dominance was also due to help from referees.
 Complaints of alleged referee bias accumulated as the team came to dominate the DDR-Oberliga.
 The German Football Association of the GDR (DFV) conducted a secret review of the 1984–85 season.
 Among other things, the review showed that BFC Dynamo received significantly fewer yellow cards than rivals SG Dynamo Dresden and 1.
 FC Lokomotive Leipzig.
 A review was also carried out of the final of the 1984-85 FDGB-Pokal.
-This review showed that the referees had committed several errors in the final to the disadvantage of SG Dynamo Dresden.
+This analysis concluded that the referees had committed several errors in the final to the disadvantage of SG Dynamo Dresden.
 However, there is no evidence to show that referees were under direct instructions from the Stasi and no document has ever been found in the archives that gave the Stasi a mandate to bribe referees.
-Former referee Bernd Heynemann concluded: "The BFC is not ten times champions because the referees only whistled for Dynamo.
+Former East German referee Bernd Heynemann concluded that: "The BFC is not ten times champions because the referees only whistled for Dynamo.
 They were already strong as a bear."